Which Is The Best Triathlon Watch for 2021 | Other Multisports too

 The best triathlon watch for beginners is either “The Practice” or “The Training“.
 A watch is one more thing to worry about and your current waterproof watch will be perfectly fine.

 Do you want to spend some money?
 Oh alright then.
 Go for the Wahoo ELEMNT Rival, it’s superficially straightforward with all the configuration stuff squirrelled away onto the excellent app, this makes the watch itself simple to use unlike a Garmin whose watch menus are labyrinthine in their complexity.
-As time passes, you will discover really clever triathlon features, eg to automate transitions or cleverly working together with any other Wahoo equipment you might own.
+As time passes, you will discover really clever triathlon features, eg to automate transitions or cleverly work together with any other Wahoo equipment you might own.
 Many Garmin owners begrudge their watches but you will find that most Wahoo owners are advocates for their watches and bike computers.
 There is a reason for that…the Rival looks very much like a sturdy Garmin Fenix with bits of titanium prettiness thrown in for ruggedness and it should be a good future-proof solution as your interest in the sport develops.

 The Best Triathlon Watch for Beginners is the Wahoo ELEMNT Rival, it does all you will ever NEED anyway.
 It’s good for life!